Vis and Rāmin: Synopsis

 Still mourning her father's death and her kidnapping, Vis refuses to give herself to Manikan for a year.
 Her nurse makes a talisman that renders Manikan impotent for one month.
 The spell can be broken only if the talisman is broken, and it is swept away in a flood and lost, so that Manikan is never able to sleep with his bride.
 Meanwhile, after many attempts to contact Vis, Ramin finally meets with her and the two consummate their love while Manikan is away at war.

-When Manikan returns, he overhears a conversation between the nurse and Vis, and realizes his wife loves Ramin.
+When Manikan returns, he overhears a conversation between the nurse and Vis, and realizes Vis loves Ramin.
 Manikan demands that Vis prove her chastity by undergoing trial by fire.
 But Vis and Ramin elope.
 Manikan's mother makes peace between Ramin and the king, and they all go back to Marv.

 Manikan takes Ramin along on a campaign against the Romans, but Ramin falls sick and is left behind.
-Ramin goes back to Vis, who is imprisoned in a castle by Manikan and guarded by the king's other brother Zard.
+Ramin goes back to Vis, who is imprisoned in a castle by Manikan and guarded by Zard.
 Ramin scales the wall and spends his time with Vis until Manikan comes back from the war and Ramin escapes.

 Ramin thinks that his love with Vis has no future, so he asks Manikan to send him to Maah on a mission.
 There, Ramin falls in love with a woman called Gol and marries her.
 Vis finds about this and sends her nurse to Ramin to remind him of their love.
 Ramin sends back a harsh reply.
 Vis sends an elaborate message pleading with him to come back.
-At this time, Ramin was bored from his married life and after he receives the second message he goes back to Vis.
+At this time, Ramin is bored from his married life and after he receives the second message he goes back to Vis.
 But when he reaches Marv on his horseback in a snow storm, Vis goes to the roof of the castle and rejects his love.
 Ramin goes off desperately.
 Vis regrets what she has done and sends the nurse after Ramin.
 They reconcile.

 Manikan takes Ramin hunting while Vis and the nurse with some other women attend a fire temple nearby.
 Ramin leaves the hunt, disguises himself as a woman to enter the temple, and flees with Vis.
 They go back to the castle and, with help from Ramin's men, kill the garrison and Zard as well.
-They then escaped to Dailam, on the coast of the Caspian Sea.
+They then escape to Dailam, on the coast of the Caspian Sea.
 Manikan is killed by a boar during the hunt.
 Vis and Ramin come back to Marv and Ramin sits on the throne as the king and marries Vis.
-Ramin reigns for 83 years.
-In the 81st year Vis dies and Ramin hands over the kingdom to his eldest son with Vis and goes and mourn on Vis' tomb for 2 years, after which he joins her in the afterlife.
+Ramin reigns for more than 80 years.
+In the 81st year of Ramin's reign, Vis dies and Ramin hands over the kingdom to his eldest son with Vis and goes and mourn on Vis' tomb for 2 years, after which he joins her in the afterlife.